-- A. Whenever the City finds that any permit conditions, or other conditions required by this chapter, have been violated or that a discharge of pollutants within the MS4 areaCity's jurisdiction is taking place or has occurred, which willmay result in or has resulted in pollutants entering storm water, the MS4storm water system, or state waters, the City will do one or more of the following: - 2.1.
-Issue a Notice of Violation (an NOV)

-The NOV issued will notify the owner or operator of the violation and will describe what needs to be done to correct the violation, as well as the timeframe in which the correction is to be made.
-SWPPPStorm Water Permit and/or Dry Well Approval violations shall result in the City issuing an NOV-with.
-The City shall determine the owner or operator being allowed 24 hourstimeframe to correct the violation, based on the nature of the violation and the potential threat.
+- A. Whenever the City finds that any permit conditions, or other conditions required by this chapter, have been violated or that a discharge of pollutants within the City's jurisdiction is taking place or has occurred, which may result in or has resulted in pollutants entering storm water, the storm water system, or state waters, the City will do one or more of the following: - Issue an NOV The NOV issued will notify the owner or operator of the violation and will describe what needs to be done to correct the violation, as well as the timeframe in which the correction is to be made.
+Storm Water Permit and/or Dry Well Approval violations shall result in the City issuing an NOV.
+The City shall determine the timeframe to correct the violation, based on the nature of the violation and the potential threat. - 2.

-3.2.
 Require Corrective Action

-The City will notify the responsible owner or operator in writing and give him or her the opportunity to remediate the affected property in accordance with the provisions of this chapter using a remediation plan approved by the Public Works-Director-or designee.
+The City will notify the responsible owner or operator in writing and give him or her the opportunity to remediate the affected property in accordance with the provisions of this chapter using a remediation plan approved by the Director.

-- b.a.
-An authorized enforcement agent may issue a stop work order pursuant to until the remediation of a current violation or the potential of a violation of this chapter is corrected. - d.b.
-Owners or operators shall submit remediation plans to and have them approved by the Public Works Director before remediation begins.
-The plan shall include, but is not limited to, a remediation schedule, a course of action, a list of personnel performing remediation work, and a list of equipment to be used. - f.c.
-An authorized-enforcement agent may enter private property, obtaining warrants when necessary, for the purpose of enforcing ordinances that affect the general welfare and public safety, as authorized in section §7-1-4124(16), MCA. - h.d.
-Failure to take corrective action shall result in suspension of the relevant permit.

-- (2)(1) A suspended permit shall be reinstated without additional fees if it is resolved within seven days. - (4)(2) A suspended permit that is not resolved within seven days shall not be reinstated; the permittee shall re-apply and re-purchase permit and shall be subject to permit fees. - j.e.
-Failure to takediligently pursue corrective action shall result in a fine equal to fines per the permit fee amount Storm Water Penalty Assessment and Escalation Table, which will be established by City Council resolution following a public hearing. - B. The owner or operator shall take appropriate preventive action to ensure a violation does not recur. - C. Whenever an authorized enforcement agent finds any potential pollutant-including but not limited to oil, earth dirt, grass, weeds, dead trees, tin cans, rubbish, refuse, or waste-upon the sidewalk or right-of-way abutting or adjoining any parcel of land or upon any parcel of land that is in close proximity to any portion of the storm water system and may result in the pollutant entering the storm water system, an authorized enforcement agent may give notice to the owner or operator to remove and lawfully dispose of the material.
+- a.
+An authorized agent may issue a stop work order until the violation is corrected. - b.
+Owners or operators shall submit remediation plans to and have them approved by the Director before remediation begins.
+The plan shall include, but is not limited to, a remediation schedule, a course of action, a list of personnel performing remediation work, and a list of equipment to be used. - c.
+An authorized agent may enter private property, obtaining warrants when necessary, for the purpose of enforcing ordinances that affect the general welfare and public safety, as authorized in §7-1-4124(16), MCA. - d.
+Failure to take corrective action shall result in suspension of the relevant permit. - (1) A suspended permit shall be reinstated without additional fees if it is resolved within seven days. - (2) A suspended permit that is not resolved within seven days shall not be reinstated; the permittee shall re-apply and re-purchase permit and shall be subject to permit fees. - e.
+Failure to diligently pursue corrective action shall result in fines per the Storm Water Penalty Assessment and Escalation Table, which will be established by City Council resolution following a public hearing. - B. The owner or operator shall take appropriate preventive action to ensure a violation does not recur. - C. Whenever an authorized agent finds any potential pollutant-including but not limited to oil, earth dirt, grass, weeds, dead trees, tin cans, rubbish, refuse, or waste-upon the sidewalk or right-of-way abutting or adjoining any parcel of land or upon any parcel of land that is in close proximity to any portion of the storm water system and may result in the pollutant entering the storm water system, an authorized agent may give notice to the owner or operator to remove and lawfully dispose of the material.
 The owner or operator shall undertake the activities described in the notice and within the time frames set forth therein.
-If the owner or operator fails to conduct the activities as described in the notice, the Public Works-Director may cause the required activities to be performed and have the cost assessed and invoiced to the property owner, as set forth in this chapter and adopted rules and regulationsadministrative rules.
+If the owner or operator fails to conduct the activities as described in the notice, the Director may cause the required activities to be performed and have the cost assessed and invoiced to the property owner, as set forth in this chapter and adopted administrative rules.